PowerDNS/pdns/CODING_GUIDELINES.md

 ## Variables

 Try to declare variables in the innermost scope possible and avoid uninitialized variables as much as possible.
-Declare and initialize them when the values needed to initialize them are available.
+Declare and initialize variables when the values needed to initialize them are available.

 ## Exceptions

-Should be reserved for unexpected events (corrupted data, timeouts, ...) and should not be triggered in normal processing.
+Exceptions should be reserved for events that interrupt the normal processing flow (corrupted data, timeouts, ...), and should not be triggered in the general case.

+For example, it would be better for a function checking a password or an API key to return a boolean or a `enum` indicating whether the check was successful than to throw an exception if the credentials are not valid, because the return value makes it clear that the check can and will fail, while otherwise the caller might not be aware that an exception can be raised.

+This does not mean that we should be afraid of using exceptions, though, but we need to keep in mind that they involve hidden complexity for the programmer that needs to keep a mental map of all the possible exceptions that can be raised.

-Do not be afraid of using them, though, as the cost of an exception that is not thrown is usually very small, thanks to the zero-cost exception model.
-It might still force the compiler to refrain from some optimizations, so it might make sense to avoid them in some very performance-sensitive, narrow code paths.
+As far as performance goes the cost of an exception that is not thrown is usually very small, thanks to the zero-cost exception model.
+It might still force the compiler to refrain from some optimizations, so it might make sense to avoid them in some very performance-sensitive, narrow code paths, and to mark these paths as `noexcept` whenever possible.

 ### Custom Exceptions

-Exceptions defined by the standards should be used whenever possible, as they already cover a lot of use cases.
+When exceptions are used, the ones defined by the standards should be used whenever possible, as they already cover a lot of use cases.

-If custom exceptions are necessary, to be able to catch them explicitly, they should still derive from `std::exception`, directly or indirectly, so that they can still be caught in a more generic way to prevent the program from terminating.
+If custom exceptions are necessary, to be able to catch them explicitly, they should derive from `std::exception`, directly or indirectly, so that they can be caught in a more generic way to prevent the program from terminating.

-For example, the main connection handling function of a server can catch `std::exception` and just terminate the current connection if an uncaught exception bubbles up.
+For example, the main connection handling function of a server can catch `std::exception` and terminate the current connection if an uncaught exception bubbles up, without having to worry about all the possible cases.

 ### Catching Exceptions